golemfoundation/wildland-client/Documentation/manpages/wl-bridge.rst

 :command:`wl bridge unpublish <bridge> [<bridge> ...]`
 ------------------------------------------------------

-Unublish bridges manifests from the whole of a user's manifests catalog.
+Unpublish bridge manifests from the whole of a user's manifests catalog.